 I thought to myself, where on earth is JT getting exposure to cesium??
 I decided I would watch it, holding a secret hope that it was a fluke finding on a single test.
 Interestingly, however, she did have mildly reduced levels of magnesium (hypomagnesmia) and potassium (hypokalemia), issues associated with cesium exposure and a zillion other conditions.
 As with most findings associated with metals, they are very non-specific.

 JT also had had some gastrointestinal complaints, but we had resolved those earlier.
-And who among our patients doesn’t complain of, as the above interpretive guide describes, “gastrointestinal distress”?
-Another vary vague symptom we can’t readily link to cesium.
+And who among our patients doesn’t complain of, as the above paper describes, “gastrointestinal distress”?
+Another very vague symptom we can’t readily link to cesium.
 My thinking at the time was that we had JT’s bases covered for a potential cesium exposure from who knows where.
 And if it was radioactive, I was glad we had her on a good antioxidant protocol, which was not based on the presence of cesium, but rather on the fact that oxidative stress is a likely contributing factor in thyroid disease.

 So, as I read the NYT article last week and the dawn of recognition lit my grey matter, I wondered, could JT have gotten exposure from the fish she ate?